A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Aided Beamforming for IRS Applications

 \subsection{Beamforming at the IRS}

 The IRS beamforming requires passive elements continuously to reliably reflect the BS signal to the users.
 Here, the MLP architecture \cite{lis_channelEst_reflectedBFDesign} is helpful in designing the reflect beamforming weights using active IRS elements \cite{irs_deepDenoisingNN_CE}.
 These elements are randomly distributed through the IRS.
 They are used for pilot training, after which compressed channel estimation is carried out using OMP.
-During data collection, the reflect beamforming weights are optimized by using the estimated channel data.
+In order to collect the dataset, the reflect beamforming weights are optimized by using the estimated channel data.
 Finally, a training dataset is constructed with channel data and reflect beamformers as the input-output pairs for an SL framework.
 Note that the active IRS elements present similar shortcomings as in~\cite{irs_deepDenoisingNN_CE}.
 However, the method in~\cite{lis_channelEst_reflectedBFDesign} excels by leveraging DL for designing beamformers.
+Thus, an interesting future work can be the combination of both DL-based approaches~\cite{irs_deepDenoisingNN_CE} and~\cite{lis_channelEst_reflectedBFDesign} for joint channel estimation and beamforming via DL.

-The labeling process in~\cite{lis_channelEst_reflectedBFDesign} demands solving an optimization problem for each channel instance in training data generation stage.
+The labeling process in~\cite{lis_channelEst_reflectedBFDesign} demands solving an optimization problem for each channel instance in the training data generation stage.
 One possible way to mitigate this is to use label-free techniques, such as UL.
-The UL approach in \cite{irs_UnsupervisedLearning} for reflect beamforming design employs MLP with five fully connected layers.
-The network maps the vectorized cascaded and direct channel data input to the output comprising the phase values of the reflect beamformers.
-The loss function is selected as the negative of the norm of the channel vector, which may seem like an unsupervised approach because it does not minimize the error between the label and learning model prediction.
-However, this technique yields the phase information at the output uniquely for each training samples.
+The UL approach in \cite{irs_indoor_RIS_ISAC} for reflect beamforming design employs a CNN with five convolutional layers. {The loss function to be minimized is selected as the negative of the channel gain so that the similarity between the channel instances are measured.} However, this technique yields the phase information at the output uniquely for each training sample.
 Consequently, the beamformers implicitly behave like a label in the training process.
-In UL, the training data should be unlabeled, and the ``distance'' between the training data samples is minimized.
-This clusters the training data into smaller sets without prior knowledge about the ``meaning'' of each clustered sets.
-However, in \cite{irs_UnsupervisedLearning}, the output of the NN is a design parameter, i.e. reflect beamformer phases, which have the complexity of beamformer optimization for each input.